SJCaldwell/old-sjcaldwell.github.io/_posts/2020-04-26-oscp-review.md

 This was a pain.
 Don't be like me!
 Read the documentation early.
 Also the "rules" can change, so don't take what I wrote here as gospel.
 I found out the writeups and lab exercises now only counted for 5 points (as opposed to 10) right before my exam started.
 This was a stressful and demoralizing realization to have, and could've been solved by just.
 Reading.

-# The Exam
+## The Exam

 The exam is pretty intense.
 You will recieve an email from Offensive Security with an exam guide and VPN access to an exam network.
 This exam network has a variety of machines that need to be compromised within 24 hours.
 The constraint here isn't so much that the machines are really difficult - if you've gone beyond the low-hanging fruit in the labs, you will have seen items of similar difficulty.

 The biggest problem is the time constraint.
 In the labs, you have the ability to get frustrated with something, leaving it alone, and have fresh eyes to get root where you couldn't before.
 No such luck here.
 To get through this, you'll want to have your enumeration down to a science and have a solid bag of tricks to rely on.
 Personally, I had to explain to my housemates and girlfriend beforehand to just... leave me alone for 24 hours.
 I had a near lethal amount of caffeine on hand, and had zero obligations for the next 72 hours.
 You should do the same, if you can.

 Stick to the schedule you set for yourself before the exam starts.
-I had been keeping up with the Offensive Security twitter, and someone who had recently completed their OSCP shared their schedule they had made with the iOS app [Timer Free][timer_free_url].
+I had been keeping up with the Offensive Security twitter, and someone who had recently completed their OSCP shared their schedule they had made with the iOS app [Timer Free](https://itunes.apple.com/us/app/timer-free-multiple-countdown-reminder/id616033718?mt=8).
 This allows you to block your time, and specify how long you intend to spend with a target in advance.
 Without this, it's easy to just *forget* to take breaks.
 The timer keeps you honest, and avoids timesinks that aren't productive.

 In theory, that is.
 My exam was going great, until I missed a checkmark - I wanted my 3rd root before I got any sleep, and it wasn't coming.
 I skipped my scheduled four-hour nap time because I was certain I'd have it any minute now.
 This actually didn't get me any more points, but it did make the next day of reporting incredibly painful.
 So plan to sleep.
 And stick to the plan!

-# The Report
+## The Report

 After finishing your exam, you have an additional 24 hours to fill out the report.
 This involves documenting the vulnerabilities you discovered on each host, as well as a step by step path to exploiting them.
 This means screenshots as well!
 I took a completely ludicrous amount of screenshots through the exam.
 I didn't sort them at all, so I was searching through a huge amount of material trying to find screenshots I *knew* I'd taken.
 Take the time to name them and place them in folders relevant to eac host as you go.